memgraph/docs/docs/import-data/files/load-csv-clause.md

 When in the analytical storage mode, **don't** import data using multiple threads.

-The LOAD CSV clause will handle CSV's which are compressed with Gzip or Bzip2.
+The LOAD CSV clause will handle CSV's which are compressed with `gzip` or `bzip2`.
 This can speed up time it takes to fetch and/or load the file.

 ## Examples